 Aquamarine is heated and diffusion treated which means a small number of manganese atoms transfer to the aquamarine in a thin film which changes the color to red.
 It is NOT bixbite.

 In general step back and look at what your buying.
 As with all collectibles, deals that seem too good to be true, probably are!
-Lately, I've seen an awful lot of large red cheap crap coming out of Thailand that being sold as red beryl.
+Lately, there's an awful lot of large red and cheap stones being sold as red beryl, that are coming out of Thailand and India.

 Note: All faceted gems shown are cut from lab grown crystals; it's the ONLY red beryl that I cut.

 Lab grown crystals are 100% genuine red beryl, not simulated or faked imitation.
-They are larger, cleaner (although the crystal can sometimes have fractures, just the same as the natural ones) and much cheaper than mined red beryl.
+They are larger, cleaner and much cheaper than mined red beryl.